DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 - `Legend` - renders a legend
 - `Title` - renders a title

+## Data Processing Plugins

+- `Scale` - extends user data with service information that is required to render axes and series
+- `Stack` - transforms user data to display series points side-by-side or one under another other

+## Plugin Order

-The plugin order is important because plugins are rendered in the same order they are defined in the Chart component.
+The plugin order is important.
+UI plugins are rendered in the same order as they are defined in the Chart component.
 For example, if the `BarSeries` plugin precedes the `LineSeries`, the line series overlays the bar series.

 .embedded-demo({ "path": "chart-basic/combination-series", "showThemeSelector": true })

+Note that the data processing plugin `Scale` should be defined after series and axes plugins because it requires options defined in these plugins for correct work.

 The Chart's plugins use special components to render the UI.
-You can implement your component suite or use a predefined one:
+You can implement your component suite or use a predefined suite:

 - [DevExtreme React Chart for Material UI](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-chart-material-ui) - renders the Chart's UI elements based on [Material UI](http://www.material-ui.com) components.
 - [DevExtreme React Chart for Bootstrap 4](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-chart-bootstrap4) - renders the Chart's UI elements based on [Bootstrap 4](http://getbootstrap.com/) components.